BrainDeadAnarch/NetrunnerIconCache/README.md

 # NSG icons

-NIC includes Netrunner's original icons (recreated), therefore this site is unable to include NSG icons.
+This site is unable to include NSG icons because NIC includes Netrunner's original icons (recreated).

 > <sup>"Please do not mix our graphic assets with any FFG assets."</sup>
 > <sup>[NSG Visual Assets Guidelines](https://nullsignal.games/about/nsg-visual-assets)</sup>